 The right mattress helps you sleep better and can reduce back pain.
 Consumers want to choose the best quality mattress for a competitive price, and the increase in online mattress stores and mattresses in a box makes the market more competitive.
-Our partners at ConsumerAffairs researched the best mattress stores in Tucson to help find the perfect option for a better night’s rest.
+We researched the best mattress stores in Tucson to help find the perfect option for a better night’s rest.

 Buying a mattress is one of the most important purchases you can make to improve multiple areas of your life.
 Choosing the right mattress lets you feel rested and productive the next day, but sleeping on an uncomfortable mattress leaves you tossing and turning all night and tired in the morning.
 With the number of options on the market, however, it can be difficult to narrow your search for the perfect mattress for you.